Cardinals created by Francis

 His appointments include the first Scandinavian since the Reformation, the first from Goa since an episcopal see was established there in 1533, the first from Latin America's indigenous peoples, the first from India's Dalit community, and the first active head of a religious congregation.
-He also appointed Cardinal Robert Francis Prevost in 2023, who later became Pope Leo XIV following Francis' death in April 2025.
+He also appointed Cardinal Robert Francis Prevost in 2023, who later became Pope Leo XIV following Francis's death in April 2025.

 Following the 2024 consistory, 110 of the cardinal electors had been appointed by Francis, 24 by Pope Benedict XVI, and 6 by Pope John Paul II.
-Each of Francis' consistories increased the number of cardinal electors from at or less than the set limit of 120 (Note: The number of electors has been at or below 120 before each of Francis' consistories:
+Each of Francis's consistories increased the number of cardinal electors from at or less than the set limit of 120 (Note: The number of electors has been at or below 120 before each of Francis's consistories: